A Systematic Review of Echo Chamber Research: Comparative Analysis of Conceptualizations, Operationalizations, and Varying Outcomes: Introduction

-Both theoretical constructs -- at least the public discussion around them \cite{van_aelst_political_2017, Dubois.2018} -- underscore the need for exposure to diverse viewpoints, which, according to \citet{habermas} and \citet{dahlgreen}, is crucial for the public ability to influence politics through a critical exchange of ideas and consensus-building essential for a robust democracy.
+The public discussion around both of these theoretical constructs \cite{van_aelst_political_2017, Dubois.2018} underscores the need for exposure to diverse viewpoints, which, according to \citet{habermas} and \citet{dahlgreen}, is crucial for the public ability to influence politics through a critical exchange of ideas and for consensus-building in democracies.
 The fear regarding echo chambers on social media arises from users having a vast range of media environments to choose from on the internet.
 Thus, users can choose to be exposed to conversations with like-minded users and content that reflects their existing preferences or beliefs \cite{van_aelst_political_2017, Dubois.2018}.
-According to the \textit{echo chamber hypothesis} \cite{Terren.2021}\footnote{Also referred to as the “echo chamber argument,” \cite{Boulianne.2020}, or the “the echo chamber effect.” \cite{Cinelli.2021}}, echo chambers in social networks lead to the fragmentation of increasingly polarized groups, which can profoundly impact public debate.
+According to the \textit{echo chamber hypothesis} \cite{Terren.2021}\footnote{Also referred to as the “echo chamber argument,” \cite{Boulianne.2020}, or the “the echo chamber effect” \cite{Cinelli.2021}.}, echo chambers in social networks lead to the fragmentation of increasingly polarized groups, which can profoundly impact public debate.
 There is a growing fear that echo chambers have led or could lead to an epistemological crisis and seriously threaten democratic societies \cite{benkler_network_2018}.